franciscoafonsoo/pyra/README.md

 ---

-## *THIS IS A WORK IN PROGRESS*
+## *This is a Work in Progress*

 This does the job, but don't expect many flexibility at this point.
-You are welcome to contribuite by opening a issue or a Pull Request.
-Any code should be formatted with Black.
+You are welcome to contribute by opening a issue or a Pull Request.
+I will pushing the guidelines to contribute soon.